M1128 mobile gun system: Further development and initial production

 Soon after the contract was awarded, the MGS IOC date slipped two years from December 2001 to November 2003.
 The Army allowed GM–GDLS to substitute the Stryker ATGM variant for the MGS in the interim.
 In its protest, UDLP alleged that the Army had known about the schedule slippage before awarding the contract, and unfairly disregarded this in their decision making.

-GDLS delivered the first of eight pre-production Mobile Gun Systems in July 2002.
+GDLS delivered the first of eight pre-production mobile gun systems in July 2002.
+A Western Design ammunition handling system was chosen to replace the Ares system.
+Pre-production models had problems with the autoloader, and the Army solicited proposals for a replacement ammunition handling system.
+A system by Western Design was chosen.

 In March 2004, the Army approved the transfer of four AGS production vehicles to the 82nd Airborne Division to be used in Iraq.
 In June 2004, this plan was put on hold while the Army determined whether the MGS could meet the 82nd's requirements.
-In August, the Army conducted an air-drop test of a Stryker M1132 Engineer Squad Vehicle weighted to simulate the load of the MGS.
+In August, the Army conducted an air-drop test of a Stryker M1132 engineer squad vehicle weighted to simulate the load of the MGS.
 Around the same time, the Army identified issues with the air-dropability of the MGS, among the heavier of the Stryker family.
 Still more pervasive problems persisted with the autoloader.

-In January 2005, the Army said it had ruled out fielding the AGS, saying the system lacked a spare parts inventory that would be required to maintain the vehicle for any significant length of time.
-The Army doubled down on its belief in the MGS, which it said it could begin fielding in summer 2006.
+In January 2005, the Army said it had ruled out fielding the AGS, saying the system lacked a sufficient inventory of spare parts that would be required to maintain the vehicle.
+The Army doubled down on its support for the MGS, which it said it could begin fielding in summer 2006.